Welcome to Southport Golf Academy – Junior Section

 This link also gives us the ability to simplify the process for any of our junior members to move on to these clubs when their ability and ambition exceeds the facilities at the Academy.

-We would like to say a big thank you to Kevin Allsworth who turns in each weekend to assist with supervision and organisation of the juniors, we really do appreciate it.
+We would like to say a big thank you to Brad Bridgwood and Shelley Jones who turn up each weekend and on Club nights to assist with supervision and organisation of the juniors, we really do appreciate it.
 There are some great plans for the section in the coming months, which can only improve the standards further.
+Brad and Shelly have undergone Special safeguarding courses to gaiun qualifications in this respect.
 Offers of help are always welcome from parents or grandparents who would be happy to walk the course during competition – just let us know.